sydneydizoncs/MLPortfolio/README.md

 -  Analyze and Improve Model:
 In order to analyze the model and improve it, I can look at misclassified instances to identify patterns or challenges that the model struggles with.
 In order to fix this, I can add additional features, such as sentiment scores, or try different vectorization methods to improve model performance.

+Edit 8/14/23: Added additional work for other models